There are SO MANY Extracurricular Activities for Med School. Which ones should you even start with??

 A quick google search can yield many results for programs, particularly in the summer, that provide in-depth clinical observations.

-I'll send you more of these awesome articles when I'm done procrastinatingBy signing up, you agree to get emails from me, Chris Landeros and The College Lighthouse.
+I'll send you an academic planner and more of these awesome articles!By signing up, you agree to get emails from me, Chris Landeros and The College Lighthouse.
 I'll respect your privacy and you can unsubscribe any time.

 Explore Medical Volunteering when looking for Clinical Extracurricular Activities for Medical School